Little Saigon Banh Mi Bender

 Banh Mi Little Saigon

-Tiny Gala Bakery didn’t have a single seat, but it did deliver a decent baguette and some of the day’s best fillings.
+Tiny Gala Bakery didn’t have a single seat, but did deliver a decent baguette and some of the day’s best fillings.
 Special Sandwich ($2.75) contained slices of Pate and Pork Paste, plus market-fresh aioli, carrot and daikon.
 Gala’s triangular pate chaud wasn’t as greasy or peppery as Tip Top’s version.
 Therefore, it didn’t have as much flavor.

 To drink, I enjoyed a delicious Green Bean Shake ($2) that probably glowed in the dark, but featured a pleasantly gritty texture and a syrupy sweetness.